 How does counselling work for PMS?

-The emphasis is learning how to handle negative thought processes by identifying and understanding them and the situations and patterns that elicit them.
-The focus is then to implement strategies on how to deal with them.
+Your therapist may suggest Cognitive Behaviour Therapy (CBT) to help you manage symptoms such as mood swings, depression, anxiety and other mental health concerns commonly associated with PMS.
+CBT emphasises learning how to handle negative thought processes.
+It begins with identifying and understanding them and the situations and patterns that elicit them.
+The focus then shifts towards implementing strategies to deal with them.

-Your therapist may also introduce progressive relaxation and mindfulness techniques that help stress reduction.
-Stopping and grounding in your present moment whilst doing “belly breathing” is a life technique, that is part of our “mood shifting” programme.
+You may also be introduced to progressive relaxation and mindfulness techniques to aid stress reduction.
+Stopping and “grounding” in your present moment whilst doing belly breathing is one of the life techniques that is part of our “mood shifting” program.

-Our team at Direct Focus Solutions uses a multidisciplinary approach from our allied health team to form collaborative care for our clients.
-You can have the opportunity to chat with a dietician, have some mood movement from the OT and cognitive work from your counsellor.
-Techniques we use include psychotherapy , counselling, biofeedback training, performance enhancement, to tailor an individual treatment program just for your needs.
+Our allied health team at Direct Focus Solutions uses a multidisciplinary approach to form collaborative care for our clients.
+You may have the opportunity to chat with a dietician, learn mood movement from an Ocupational Therapist, or even cognitive work from your counsellor.
+We may also incorporate psychotherapy , counselling, biofeedback training and performance enhancement techniques to tailor an individual treatment program just for your needs.